 How Far is Moraine Lake from Lake Louise?

 Moraine Lake is on Moraine Lake Road and 14 km from the Lake Louise lakeshore.
 The drive from Lake Louise to Moraine Lake takes around 20 minutes.
+Read about how to connect Lake Louise to Moraine Lake here.

-Can you Fish in Moraine Lake?
+Can You Fish in Moraine Lake?

 You can fish in many bodies of water in Banff National Park.
 However, there are better places for fishing, and given the crowds, we’d recommend anglers head elsewhere, like the Bow River, for a quiet experience.